godotengine/godot-docs/classes/class_jsonparseresult.rst

 | *Getter*  | get_error_string()      |
 +-----------+-------------------------+

-The error message if JSON source was not successfully parsed.
+The error message if the JSON source was not successfully parsed.
 See the :ref:`Error<enum_@GlobalScope_Error>` constants.

 ----